Last updated 8 days ago

-Administration of Psilocybe Cubensis Mushrooms with or Without Fluoxetine with or Without Fluoxetine for Refractory Depression: a Randomized Double-blind Controlled Trial Controlled Clinical Trial - COGUNILA
+Psilocybe Cubensis Mushrooms With or Without Fluoxetine for Refractory Depression: a Phase 2a Pilot Randomized Clinical Trial (COGUNILA)

 Available in Brazil